Aimeedeer/realtps/README.md

 And check it in your browser.

-For updating data for a specific chain, run `realtps_import` with arguments. e.g.
+To update data for a specific chain, run `realtps_import` with arguments. e.g.

 ```